Alternative energy projects generating thousands of contracting opportunities

 At the federal level of government, environmental standards for power are being rolled back and regulation is being reduced as fossil fuels make a rebound.
 But, at the local levels of government, green energy is one of the hottest top priorities.
 City leaders, with great support from citizens, are moving aggressively to launch green energy projects.

 Some are creating community solar gardens – centrally located solar power systems which allow individuals to subscribe and purchase energy credits.
 A few cities, St. Louis for example, have pledged to remove fossil fuels completely.
-The support for renewable energy has increased contracting opportunities exponentially.
+The support for green energy projects has increased contracting opportunities exponentially.

 Five U.S. cities have switched to 100 percent renewable power over the past decade.
 Aspen, Colorado; Greensburg, Kansas; Burlington, Vermont; Kodiak Island, Alaska; and Rock Port, Missouri, are leaders in renewable energy commitments.
 And, in just this past year, 46 more cities committed to using only clean power sources.

 Solar and wind power are projected to become the cheapest sources of electricity by 2030 and as city leaders embrace sustainability, even more green energy projects will be launched.
 The contracting opportunities will open doors for firms that specialize in planning, consulting, professional services, financial assistance, construction, engineering and technology.

 Projects related to renewable energy will be much easier to fund because there are numerous sources of revenue.
 One attractive source is green bonds, which were created by Congress to encourage environmentally friendly projects.
 Green bonds not only attract outside investors but they also keep projects accountable because of the metrics they require.
 This month, California’s Trinity Public Utilities District issued a $20.37 million green bond to finance the conversion of 100 percent of its electricity to hydro-electric power.
 Contractors may want to check this out.